 NASP conducts accreditation reviews of school psychology programs that are not in CAEP units and that submit materials for review by NASP on a voluntary basis.
-While these programs follow the same NASP graduate education standards, the policies as well as the submission and review process vary from programs in CAEP/NCATE units.
+While these programs follow the same NASP graduate education standards, the policies, as well as the submission and review process, vary from programs in CAEP/NCATE units.
+These are outlined in the NASP Policies and Procedures for the Review and Accreditation of Graduate Programs in School Psychology.

 Program Accreditation and Review Process